LandRegistry/land-registry-elements/README.md

 ### Doing

 ### MVP
-- Minify JS output
-  - browserify-incremental necessitates the use of full paths in the built output - really we need to suppress this for all but the local build
 - Concat and minify stylesheet output
 - Favicons / apple touch icons etc
 - Split out LeafletJS into a different bundle as it's huge and we don't need it on every page.